sfeeser/clearml-aws/terraform/clearml-aks/03-initialize-terraform.md

 ### Lab Objective

-Initialize the backend where Terraform stores its state file *terraform.tfstate** which is simply a JSON map of your infrastructure.
+Initialize the backend where Terraform stores its state file which is simply a JSON map of your infrastructure.

 ### Procedure